The House in Lordship Lane: Plot

 Septimus Crottle is kidnapped and held in solitary confinement for several weeks, during which time George and James take over the business.
 Hanaud discovers where Septimus has been held.
 Searching the nephews' office, he finds evidence that George has been using Dagger Line ships to facilitate drug running, and that it was he rather than Septimus who had found a post for Devisher in Cairo.
 When Superintendent Maltby not only accuses George of kidnap but also arrests him for the murder of Daniel Horbury, Ricardo is perplexed.
 George commits suicide before he can be questioned, but leaves a full written confession.

 George recounts that he was being blackmailed by Daniel Horbury, who had found out about his drug running activities.
 When Horbury discovered that Devisher was back in England and likely to seek revenge, he summoned George to Lordship Lane to make a proposal: in return for George packing Devisher off somewhere far away in one of his ships, Horbury would return the incriminating evidence he held.
 But unknown to both, Devisher was at that moment prowling around outside in the dark.
 When Devisher entered through the French windows, George threw a heavy long-bladed knife at Horbury, catching him on the throat and killing him outright.
 Devisher panicked and left the scene.

 Realising that Devisher could hardly escape conviction for the murder, and unable to accuse George for fear of her husband's blackmailing activities becoming public, Olivia Horbury reluctantly agreed to testify that her husband had been killed while she was sleeping upstairs.
-Finding Devisher still nearby shortly afterwards, George found him more than eager to accept a free passage to Cairo on one of his ships.
+Finding Devisher still nearby shortly afterwards, George finds him more than eager to accept a free passage to Cairo on one of his ships.